Wallerawang: Railway

 The Main Western railway line passes through the town of Wallerawang.
 In 1870 the track was opened to Wallerawang on its way to the next temporary terminus at later in 1870 and then in 1872.
 From May 1882, Wallerawang became a junction station with a junction 600 m west of the station being the start of the railway line to Mudgee, later extended as the Gwabegar line.
-The railway station closed during the early 1990s but is to be reopened.
+The railway station closed to passenger services in May 1989 after operating since 1870, with services replaced by road coaches.

+In 2022, it was announced that Wallerawang railway station would be reopened for passenger services.
+As of February 2026, the heritage restoration of the station is currently underway with the reopening of the station expected in late 2026.
+The restoration includes the old platform being replaced; restoration of the original sandstone buildings and awning; and modern upgrades such as new lighting and safety features (including CCTV), electrical and NBN connections, and Opal card ticketing facilities.